Lugeder/aml_recipes/README.md

 - create a folder called 'data'
 - insert the recipes_w_search_terms.csv in the folder data
 - run the script 'preprocessing.ipynb' before running the other scripts

+to change settings of preprocessing or CGAN, please change global variables in settings section of the respective file